 Prediabetes is when the blood sugar is higher than normal but is not high enough to diagnose diabetes.
 If someone has prediabetes, they are at a higher risk of developing type 2 diabetes within 5 years.
 Most people who have prediabetes do not know it.

-In Maine, it is estimated that over 80,000 people are aware that they have prediabetes.
+In Maine, it is estimated that nearly 80,000 people are aware that they have prediabetes.

 Anyone can develop pre-diabetes, but some people have a higher risk.
 A person can have pre-diabetes for years without any symptoms.
 The best way to know is to get your blood sugar tested.

 A person is at higher risk of developing pre-diabetes if they are:

 Race and ethnicity are also a factor: African American, Hispanic/Latino American, American Indians, Pacific Islanders, or Asian Americans are at a higher risk for diabetes than Caucasians.

 Am I at Risk for Diabetes?